DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemMoving.md

 ---
 ---
 ##### shortDescription
-A function that is executed before a file or folder is moved.
+A function that is executed before a file or directory is moved.

 ##### param(e): Object
 Information about the event.

 ##### field(e.cancel): Boolean | Promise<void>
-Allows you to cancel the file or folder move process.
+Allows you to cancel the file or directory move process.

 ##### field(e.component): dxFileManager
 The UI component's instance.